ohbumjun/mrawesome.github.io/index.md

       * Streamlined asset management and enhanced workflow efficiency by improving a robust Prefab system with advanced features such as external reference handling and prefab override functionalities,
       * Achieved 0.13 second improvement in game loop performance when processing 10,000 entities by optimizing both multithreading Job System and Entity Component System (ECS SparseSet)
       * Developed a Prefab system, including complex features like external reference handling and prefab override functionalities.
-      * Enhanced convenience for engine developers and usersDeveloped a real-time file watcher system to track changes to files or assets, ensuring the game engine dynamically updates and reflects modifications without needing a restart
+      * Enhanced convenience for engine developers and users with an improved real-time file watcher system.
+This enables dynamic updates within the game engine, reflecting file or asset changes without requiring a restart
       * Significantly improved system stability by developing a custom garbage collector that resolved raw pointer dangling issues
       * Fixed critical bugs in a stack-based C++14 coroutine system, greatly enhancing performance in event processing and I/O-bound operations by optimizing concurrency for lightweight, non-blocking task execution with minimal memory usage
       * Improved workflow efficiency by maintaining and enhancing a complex game asset system that leverages UUIDs, GUIDs, and file IDs to enable seamless and efficient use of diverse asset types within the engine